 One thing is for sure — the world is changing fast.
 Companies need to adapt, innovate and deliver value faster than ever before.

-According to Richard Hughes, lecturer at ECU’s School of Business and Law, and course coordinator for the Master of Project Management, projects are how we keep up.
+According to Richard Hughes, lecturer at ECU's School of Business and Law, projects are how we keep up.

 “Whether it be in commercial, government or not-for-profit sectors, we need projects that bring about change to solve our greatest challenges.”

-Ideas are brought to life through projects.
 Companies are looking for skilled project managers to make change happen, from small businesses to large-scale organisations.
+Project managers are needed across different industries, offering a diverse career path with opportunities to grow and specialise.

 What is a project manager?